Top 10 PostHog Alternatives in 2026

 💲 Pricing

 Pendo offers a free plan for solo developers covering up to 500 monthly active users with product analytics, in-app guides, NPS, and roadmaps.
-Paid tiers — Base, Core, Pulse, and Ultimate — add session replay, advanced discovery tools, and enterprise customization.
+Paid tiers — Base, Core, and Ultimate — add session replay, advanced discovery tools, and enterprise customization.
 Contact Pendo for pricing on all paid plans.

 9. Datadog